lydavid/MusicSearch/docs/all_features.md

 Enter your [ListenBrainz](https://listenbrainz.org) username to explore your listens.
 Or you can enter someone else's username to explore their listens.

+You can filter your listens by text, which searches their title, artist credit, album, and the linked recording's name, disambiguation and aliases.

+You can also filter by facets such as by:
+- recording

+The facets are organized by most listened first.
+The facets can also be filtered by text.

+Some features are only available if you log in with [your user token](https://listenbrainz.org/settings/).
+These include:
+- refreshing individual listen metadata

 ## Local Database

 Browse all entities that have been cached locally in the app's database while you were searching.